krismadden/myphone_working/README.md

-#This is the read me,
+# This is the read me,

+## These files have been pushed from my Pi